 What are the side effects of tadalafil (Cialis)?

-Back pain and muscle aches occurred in less than 7% of patients and usually occurred 12-24 hours after taking tadalafil.
+Back pain and muscle aches occurred in less than 7% of patients and usually occurred 12 to 24 hours after taking tadalafil.
 The back pain and muscle aches associated with tadalafil were characterized by mild to moderate muscle discomfort in the lower back, buttocks, and thighs, often aggravated by lying down.
 The back and muscle aches resolved in most patients without treatment within 48 hours.
-When treatment was necessary, acetaminophen (Tylenol) and nonsteroidal anti-inflammatory drugs (NSAIDs) such as Motrin, Advil, or Aleve were effective.
+When treatment was necessary, acetaminophen (Tylenol) and nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin, Advil) or naproxen (Aleve) were effective.
 Approximately 0.5% of all the patients using tadalafil discontinued the drug due to back pain or muscle aches.

 Reports of abnormal vision were rare; it occurred in less than 0.1% of patients using tadalafil.